-- View London Trading Standards in action against the trade in illicit tobacco on YouTube here
+- View London Trading Standards in action against the trade in illicit tobacco here

 A survey report in 2013 entitled ‘Illicit Tobacco in South East London’ found that 114 million illicit cigarettes, with a street value of over £22 million, are sold annually in the region by organised criminal gangs.